-Mr Murray Hasler, the Council's Roading Asset Manager, notes that the section of Kitchener Street adjacent to the site is a chip-sealed, urban collector road.
-Kitchener Street has an existing kerb and channel on both sides with an adjoining concrete footpath on both sides.
-The site is on a flat straight section of Kitchener Street.
-A 50kph speed restriction applies to this section of Kitchener Street.
+Mr Murray Hasler, the Council's Roading Asset Manager, notes that the section is on the north side of Howard Street.
+Howard Street is a local urban low volume access road cul-de-sac.
+Howard Street is flat and straight and a 50kph speed restriction applies.
+It is chip sealed and has existing kerb and channel on both sides with adjoining concrete footpath on the north side only.
+The south side footpath is gravel.